PiCoPress/Sprexor/README.md

 >Let you know how to use this and it will be added many features.

->>"find" : It is feature like linux command 'grep' .
+>>"find" : This command finds content with unit of line.
+Bug fixed.

 #### Exception